thosgood/this-weeks-finds/markdown/101-151/week150.md

 To round off this little tour, I guess I should add that there are lots of maps going between different generalized cohomology theories!
-As I explained in ["Week 149"](#week149), each generalized cohomology h^n^ corresponds to a "spectrum": a list of spaces, each being the loop space of the next.
+As I explained in ["Week 149"](#week149), each generalized cohomology h^n corresponds to a "spectrum": a list of spaces, each being the loop space of the next.
 Spectra form a category, and given a map between spectra we get a map between their generalized cohomology theories.
 So we shouldn't study these one of at a time: it's better to play around